Wednesday, March 31, 2010

 "Better City, Better Life."

-You will garner ideas for sustainable urban living as
+You will garner ideas for sustainable urban living asand an apple-shaped "green city," among dozens of pavilions

 "giant white funnels will provide shade,